-On October 7, 2022, we entered into a Share Purchase Agreement, or the Naiz Agreement, with Borja Cembrero Saralegui, or Borja, Aritz Torre Garcia, or Aritz, Whitehole, S.L., or Whitehole, Twinbel, S.L., or Twinbel and EGI Acceleration, S.L., or EGI.
-Each of Borja, Aritz, Whitehole, Twinbel and EGI shall be referred to as the Naiz Sellers herein.
+On October 7, 2022, we entered into a Share Purchase Agreement, or the Naiz Agreement, with Borja Cembrero Saralegui, or Borja, Aritz Torre Garcia, or Aritz, Whitehole, S.L., or Whitehole, Twinbel, and EGI shall be referred to as the Naiz Sellers herein.
 Pursuant to the Naiz Agreement, the Naiz Sellers agreed to sell to My Size all of the issued and outstanding equity of Naiz Bespoke Technologies, S.L., or Naiz, a limited liability company incorporated under the laws of Spain.
-The acquisition of Naiz was completed on October 11, 2022
+The acquisition of Naiz was completed on October 11, 2022.